lightningdevkit/ldk-node/README.md

 ## Language Support

 LDK Node is written in [Rust](https://www.rust-lang.org/) and may therefore be natively included in any `std` Rust program.
-Beyond it's Rust API it also offers language bindings for Swift, Kotlin, and Python based on [UniFFI](https://github.com/mozilla/uniffi-rs/).
+Beyond its Rust API it also offers language bindings for Swift, Kotlin, and Python based on [UniFFI](https://github.com/mozilla/uniffi-rs/).